bernie-skipole/indi/docs/source/usage/introduction.rst

     # blocking call which runs the service, communicating between mqtt and redis

-    mqtttoredis(mqtt_host, redis_host)
+    mqtttoredis(mqtt_host, redis_host, blob_folder='/home/bernard/indiblobs')

+    # Set the blob_folder to a directory of your choice
-Substitute your own MQTT server ip address for 10.34.167.1 in the above example.
+    # and substitute your own MQTT server ip address for 10.34.167.1

 indiredis.tools
 ^^^^^^^^^^^^^^^